 But, just in case you wanted to do a bit more reading or explore more about Flinders on your laptop, tablet or phone, here are some recommendations:

-The Student Health and Wellbeing Blog is where I spend the bulk of my time writing about mental health, wellbeing and productivity.
+BetterU is where I spend the bulk of my time writing about mental health, wellbeing and productivity.
 I write articles, post news about HCDS and Oasis, link to cool stuff I find and journal my own reflections and experiences on these topics.
+In 2025 we started hosting students on placement with BetterU, so more of the content is written by students nowadays.

 Key guides